redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

         });
     });

-Here we define two handlers, one that listens to the **blockEditing** event and another one that listens to **blockStopEditing** event, which occurs respectively when you start and stop to edit a block.
+Here we define two handlers, one that listens to the **startEditingBlocks** event and another one that listens to **stopEditingBlocks** event, which occurs respectively when you start and stop to edit a block.

 In both of events we make sure that the our code is executed only when the block is